sgmurphy/wordpress-plugins/change-wp-admin-login/readme.txt

-== Key Features Our Users 🤍 About AIO Login ==
+== Key Features Our Users 🤍 About All In One Login ==

-The AIO Login plugin includes all the essential features that ensure the best WordPress Login Security and customization.
+The All in One Login plugin includes all the essential features that ensure the best WordPress Login Security and customization.

 Let's explore some of its key features: 👇